GabrielDalrymple/Lab-2-Timespan/README.md

     Grade:
         41.5 / 50
-            -1.0: Fuller set of verbs, such as changeAvailable -2.0: No comments
+            -1.0: VendingBank - Fuller set of verbs, such as changeAvailable -2.0: Comments - No comments
-            -5.5: normalization errors
+            -5.5: Correctness - Normalization errors